ydkhatri/nska_deserialize/README.md

 The library recursively deserializes the entire plist and returns a dictionary/list object representing the entire plist.
 Certain NSKeyedArchiver plists contain circular references, which results in infinite looping.
 The code detects and breaks these loops wherever found to return useable data.

+#### _New: From version 1.4.0, you can pass any plist, even if not an NSKA.
+If the option `full_recurse_convert_nska=True` is used, it will recurse any plist, and find and convert all nested NSKA from any NS.data field found._

 #### Requirements: Python 3.6+ (3.8 or higher recommended)
 Due to improvements in the built-in `plistlib` library in Python 3.8, it is recommended to use 3.8 or above.
 For 3.7 or lower, it should work fine for most plists, some might fail to save correctly.
 If you don't care about saving the deserialized plist (using the built-in library functions), then this should make no difference.